kshitijrajsharma/building-regularization-research/manuscript.md

 ![Workflow of building regularization using energy formulation by Albers (2016)](https://github.com/user-attachments/assets/10242f9e-9a77-4433-95d7-9ed0337936fa){#fig:energy-formulation height="3in"}

 These model-fitting approaches introduced the idea of globally optimizing a footprint shape (e.g., via dynamic programming or least-squares) to satisfy regularity constraints.

+**Strengths and Limitations**: Traditional methods were mostly computationally lightweight and interpretable.
+They often ran in a couple of sequential steps (edge detection, line grouping, polygon formation) and could be tuned by adjusting thresholds (for line length, angle tolerance, etc.) When assumptions held e.g., a building was clearly rectangular and image data was clean ,these methods produced very clean footprints.
+For instance, a study by Guercke & Sester showed that applying Hough-based regularization removed minor zig-zag artifacts and yielded impressively straight building edges.

+However, these approaches struggled as building shapes grew more complex or data quality worsened.
+Irregular or curved buildings (round towers, L- or T-shaped footprints, etc.) did not fit neatly into a two-orientation assumption or a single rectangle model.
+Many algorithms were fragile: failing to detect a single key edge could cause entire sides of a polygon to be missed.
+They were also scenario-specific often tailored to isolated buildings with simple roofs and would require retuning for different environments or data sources.
+It is often said that while such classical methods work in some cases, they are “not applicable to many complex building structures” and they rely heavily on human-engineered features and parameters [@doi:10.3390/ijgi8040191].

+In summary, the pre-2010s state-of-the-art could produce “regular” building outlines under favorable conditions, but lacked the robustness and generality needed for broad, automated mapping tasks.
+These limitations set the stage for machine learning, which promised to learn building shape patterns directly from data and reduce the need for ad hoc rules.